lando/lando/blog/posts/2020-02-07-why-you-should-sponsor-lando.md

 * Take more time to manage the Lando community and its contributors.
 * Cover our infrastructure costs and compensate our core contributor team.

-If you think that sounds like a pretty fucking good deal then please, [support our mission](https://lando.dev/sponsor) to liberate developers across the galaxy so they can focus on their most important work!
+If you think that sounds like a pretty good deal then please, [support our mission](https://lando.dev/sponsor) to liberate developers across the galaxy so they can focus on their most important work!